Kirshach/react-theme-toggle/README.md

 A simple React component to toggle between light, dark, and system-preferred color schemes.

+See [StackBlitz Example](https://react-ts-b1qbua.stackblitz.io) to observe the component in the wild

 ## Features

 - Toggles between light, dark, and system (media) themes